5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 The first block started with 'com.' shows the list of authoritative nameservers for the com domain.
 Notice the dot at the end, this is what makes this a fully qualified domain name (FQDN).

-The second block started with 'infosecinstitute.com.' shows the list of authoritative name
+The second block started with 'infosecinstitute.com.' shows the list of authoritative name servers for infosecinstitute.com.

+And at last, we can get the list of authoritative nameservers for infosecinstitute.com.
+Now we need to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNjAzMzk0MiwxNDg3MzQ0NjE0LDE3ND
+eyJoaXN0b3J5IjpbLTk4OTAwNjIwMSwxNDg3MzQ0NjE0LDE3ND
 Q1NzY1MywyMDM3NzM2MzQwLDcyMjExNDM0Niw2MDkyODI1OTMs
 NzEzODExNDgzLC0xNjkyMzc3MTQsMzU2OTA2MjksODg4MTI2Mz
 A0LDQzMjc3MDg5OCw0MDc0ODIxNDgsLTIwODg3NDY2MTJdfQ==